India's ruling BJP party sacks lawmaker accused of rape | DW | 01.08.2019

 The BJP Party sacked Kuldeep Sengar, a member of the assembly of Uttar Pradesh state, just days after the rape survivor and her lawyer were critically wounded and two of her relatives killed in a car crash involving a speeding truck with an obscured number plate.

+Read more: Protests in India after alleged rape victim hurt in car crash

-India's Central Bureau of Investigation (CBI) has reportedly charged Sengar and 10 others with murder after Sunday's apparent attack.
+India's Central Bureau of Investigation (CBI) is investigating Sengar and 10 others with murder after Sunday's apparent attack.
 The woman's family allege the incident was an attempt to silence her.

 Sunday's incident came after two years of alleged ill treatment of the woman.
 During this time, she reportedly went missing for about 10 days, her father died after an alleged beating in police custody and a key witness died.